 Though fabric and clothes bring us a lot of happiness, sometimes they can also bring us problems.
 There are some serious concerns due to the indiscrimintate use of chemicals in the production process of many textiles and also careless handling of clothes and household fabrics which can lead to diseases.
 Here is a list of these problems.

 Let me start with a disclaimer first.
-I am not a medical practitioner nor am I authorized to talk as an expert about medical conditions.
-What I have written in this post is from what I have learned from reading other web pages and articles written by experts.
+I am not a medical practitioner, nor am I authorized to talk as an expert about medical conditions.
+What I have written in this post are all from what I have learned from reading other web pages and articles written by experts.
 The relevant pages are added as a link in the end.